xuyanMax/phrases/doc/english/sentences.md

 So this leads us to a problem where we've taken a little bit of a step back, but that's okay.
 Sometimes you take one step back to take two steps forward.|
 How about we get together for dinner on evening - you pick the place but dinners' on me.
 If I'm going to fail, I'm going to fail big|
+He may have been the one to get the ball rolling to try and save my life|
+The sweat would roll down my forehead and into my eyes.
+Someone had to keep wiping the sweat out of my face.|